What is Infertility?

 Male infertility is most often caused by issues with sperm shape, movement (motility), or quantity (low sperm count).

-Other reasons of male infertility are:
+Other reasons for male infertility are:

-• Enlarged veins (varicocele) in your scrotum, the sac that houses your testicles.
+- Enlarged veins (varicocele) in your scrotum, the sac that houses your testicles

-• Cystic fibrosis is a genetic condition.
+- Cystic fibrosis, which is a genetic condition

-• Chromosomal diseases, including Klinefelter syndrome.
+- Chromosomal diseases, including Klinefelter syndrome

-• Tight clothes, regular use of hot tubs and saunas, and putting computers or heated pads on or near your testes all expose your testicles to excessive heat.
+- Tight clothes, regular use of hot tubs and saunas, and putting computers or heated pads on or near your testes all expose your testicles to excessive heat

-• Injury to the scrotum or testicles.
+- Injury to the scrotum or testicles

-• Hypogonadism (low testosterone).
+- Hypogonadism (low testosterone)

-• Misuse of anabolic steroids.
+- Misuse of anabolic steroids

-• Previous chemotherapy or radiation treatment.
+- Previous chemotherapy or radiation treatment

-• Prior to surgical sterilisation (vasectomy).
+- Prior surgical sterilisation (vasectomy)

 Diagnosis and Tests